bercaakbayir/unimi-dse-rl-assignment/README.md

 | **L2** | 76 | 177 | **109 ± 22** | **135 ± 25** | **176 ± 16** |
 | **L3** | +107 | 187 | — | **155 ± 13** | **+173 ± 10** |

-- **L1:** the space is small and fully observed — the table alone learns a near-optimal, readable policy (~2× random).
+- **L1:** small and fully observed; both the table and linear FA come within a few percent of the hand-written rule.
+The table is preferred for readability, not return.
-- **L2:** the state explodes (curse of dimensionality; the table visits only 58.8% of states) — linear FA generalises across similar states and beats the strained table with ~650× fewer parameters.
+- **L2:** 11,664 states; the table visits 57% of them and its policy degrades during training.
+Linear FA generalises with 234 weights but stops 40 MWh short of the rule at this budget; DQN on the same features matches the rule.
-- **L3:** continuous and partially observed — the value depends on the hidden suspicion, so linear FA over aggregate observations sits at random; only the history-aware **DQN** recovers a working policy.
+- **L3:** continuous observation, per-line suspicion hidden.
+Linear FA trains only with a reduced discount (γ = 0.9); DQN trains stably at γ = 0.99 and gives the best learned policy.
+Neither exceeds the rule, which ignores suspicion — the hidden state is not the binding constraint.

 Details, full MDP definitions, and discussion: `notebooks/level-{1,2,3}.ipynb` (run from the repo root).